yuya-hatano/SCA-onset/README.md

 - This application is based on data from 292 SCA3 and 203 DRPLA cases.
 A 100 % asymptomatic probability does not mean that 100 % of the patients will not develop the disease.
 ## Install
 - If you are a Windows 64 bit user, download all files and run SCAonsetv1.0.exe.
-- If not, run SCAonsetv1.0.py in Python.
+- If not, run SCAonsetv1.0.py in Python 3.11.
 SCAonsetv1.0.py requires pandas, matplotlib and numpy to be installed.
 ## Usage
 - After running SCAonsetv1.0.exe, select SCA3 or DRPLA for disease.
 In addition, enter the current age of the unaffected carrier, the number of repeats, and the age at which you want to know the asymptomatic probability.
 - A new window will appear.
 The graph in the center shows the asymptomatic probability (Y-axis) at a certain age (X-axis) for that unaffected carrier.
 "Asymptomatic probability at age X : Y" at the top shows the asymptomatic probability at the age you want to know, which you entered in the previous Window.
 The age at which you want to know the probability can be moved by using the slider below.